The Best Mocktail Recipe for a Non-alcoholic Spring Drink

 - How to muddle mint without a muddler?
 Easy!
 Use any kitchen utensil you have at hand, like a mortar and pestle, a French rolling pin, or the end of a wooden spoon.
 And although a muddler makes the whole process a lot easier, they are not vital for making the best mojito mocktail.

-- Mixing things up: Give this spring drink a twist by using lime-flavored sparkling water, ginger ale, or your favorite flavored sparkling soda instead of the passion fruit cocktail.
-And if you don’t want to add more sweetness, you can also use regular club soda.
+- Mixing things up: Give this spring drink a twist by using lime or lemon flavored sparkling water, ginger ale, or your favorite flavored sparkling soda instead of the passion fruit cocktail.

 - Are you expecting a big crowd?
 Make things simple!
 If you plan a big gathering for your annual spring BBQ, pulse the mint in a food processor with a splash of water.
 Then, coarsely chop the raspberries and mango into smaller pieces for easy serving.
 Although the process of mixing a mojito mocktail may look cool in front of your guests, muddling each glass will be a huge hassle!
 Just garnish with fresh mint leaves and skip the muddling.

 You can never go wrong with a tall, frosty glass of mojito mocktails with any spring and summer foods!
 These passion fruit, mango, and raspberry mojito mocktails are a perfect pair for any Easter brunch or summer BBQ.

 These tropical mocktails go great with carnitas, nachos and salsa, and any seafood.
 But we especially love to prepare these fruity, flavorful mojitos for our special family barbecue.
 We usually serve a massive plate of churrasco tacos, a sizzling steak grilled to perfection over a soft tortilla, and a delicious chimichurri sauce.
 It is the most refreshing way to kick off springtime!